walksanatora/package-manager/README.md

 for installing .sh files

-put sh files in /src
+* put sh files in /src

-run ./compile
+* run ./compile
+* run ./bin-install

-run ./bin-install <--- really all you need to run
+ * this is all you really have to run

 to remove packages

-run ./bin-uninstall
+* run ./bin-uninstall